AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/sales-insight-actions-feature-overview.md

 The following data is available in the tabs within the MSI panel:

 * Insights Dashboard
-  * Engagement Velocity Grid will include activities from Sales Emails, Sales Campaign Actions, and Sales Dialer
+  * Engagement Velocity Grid will include activities from Sales Emails, Sales Campaign Actions, and Sales Call
   * Upcoming Sales Campaigns - When a lead is a part of an ongoing campaign, this information will be available in the upcoming sales campaigns tab
   * Upcoming Tasks - When there is an upcoming task pertaining to a lead, this information will be available in the upcoming tasks tab